sapphirepp/sapphirepp/examples/scattering/README.md

 "MagneticField" and the background velocity field $\mathbf{u}$ "BackgroundVelocityField".
 The second file is a `.cpp` file that implements the main function.
-The since the physical setup is defined in the `config.h` file, the `main.cpp` will be nearly identical for most use-cases of `Sapphire++`.
-The last file that has to be created is the `Parameter.prm` which defines the run time parameter of Sapphire.
+The since the physical setup is defined in the `config.h` file, the `main.cpp` will be nearly identical for most use-cases of @sapphire.
+The last file that has to be created is the `Parameter.prm` which defines the run time parameter of @sapphire.

 ## config.h {#config}